 Provides the student an appreciation of the social and historical perspectives on American Policing.
 Topics include a critical study of the police role, career, discretion, values; normal and deviant behavior; ethical and moral issues; diversity, ethnicity, and race.
-The course analyzes the challenges of policing in a democratic society with a discussion of interagency relations.
-(Offered: Every Fall, Every Spring) Prereg: CRJ 101 or permission of instructor.
+The course analyzes

+Prereq: CRJ 101 or permission of instructor.
 Recomm: CRJ 103